Gunsmoke season 1: Development

 The actual pilot episode of the television series was aired as episode 26 during the first season.
 The sets used were totally different.
 The jailhouse has no door on the back wall replaced by the gun rack which usually sits on the side wall, Matt's desk is a high rolltop positioned against the wall as opposed to the flat desk more situated out into the room, the pot-belly stove and bulletin board with the wanted posters is missing, the safe is where the stove was, and the front door is not the same.
 The Long Branch saloon has a longer bar with a high shelve on the wall above it, the huge brass adornment that sits center stage is missing, unfamiliar taxidermy and wall decor, and the most notable change is a bartender that we have never seen in past or future episodes.

 The beginning boot hill introduction is also different, revealing for the first time Marshal Dillon walking down the hill towards the fake backdrop of Dodge City in the background.

 Matt uses a six-shooter with a much shorter barrel in this episode, not the seven and one-half inch barrel we normally see throughout the series.

 Casting

 Some of the guest cast included actors who had performed in the radio series.
 Episode 2 is the first of 12 appearances of John Dehner, who also performed in approximately half of the 480 radio episodes of Gunsmoke.
 Episode 12, "Magnus", used Robert Easton, who had also played Magnus in the radio broadcast of the episode.
 Lawrence Dobkin played the character "Jacklin", in both the radio and television versions of episode 31, "How to Die for Nothing".

-Jester Hairston, who appeared in episode 14, was the first black performer to appear in Gunsmoke.
+Jester Hairston, who appeared in episode 14, was the first black performer to appear in Gunsmoke, appearing in the episode "Professor Lute Bone", January 7, 1956.
+He had virtually no lines, ironically considering Hairston was a graduate of the Juilliard School, the character was relegated to the background playing his fiddle.
+It would be another 13 years before a black actor would appear on the series.